hodyroff/scs-training/Virtualization/HW-Plan.md

     - Also add a core and a few GB if you use erasure coding
 * Network I/O very important, fast storage obviously
 * See notes in Ceph Doc

+### Sizing: Manager node:
+* 32GB, more if you want to use OpenSearch
+* 8C, more for large environments / OpenSearch
+* Storage: SSD/NVMe; use 2x1.9TB to have sufficient space for caching packages and containers

 ### Putting it together:
 * Add requirements up when combinig roles in not fully decomposed setups